intuition-box/Sofia-landing-page/blog/2025-12-02-logbook/index.md

 ### Atom URI Calculation
-- Implemented atom URI calculation directly via the contract to obtain the correct `curve ID`.
+- Implemented atom URI calculation directly via the contract to obtain the correct.
 - Support for batch creation with automatic fallback to deposit if the triples already exists.

 ---